-☐ By checking this box, I certify that I have attached the Transaction Report for Covered Securities (see Exhibit C) for applicable trades done in my personal accounts and/or accounts whereby I exercise investment discretion for the time period indicated.
+By checking this box, I certify that I have attached the Transaction Report for Covered Securities (see Exhibit C) for applicable trades done in my personal accounts and/or accounts whereby I exercise investment discretion for the time period indicated.
 To the best of my knowledge, the execution of this/these trade(s) does not violate the VRS Investment Department's Personal Trading Policy.
 OR

+Du chacling this have because that he

+period indicated. trades of such covered securities were executed fo or the time

+AND

-By checking this box, I certify that no trades of such covered securities were executed for the time period indicated.
+☐ By checking this box, I certify that to t requirements of the Personal Trading Po the best of my knowledge I was in compliance with blicy. n all

+Investment Associate Signature:

+Print Name:

+Title:

+Date:

+Reviewed by RLO or CAO:

+Date:

+Reviewed by Supervisor:

+Date:

+Return this com npleted form to the Regulatory and Legal Officer